 Being still and alone serves to heighten my love of movement and the company of others.

-It is ironic that the winner of The Nobel Prize for Literature is so inarticulate in his acceptance of it.
+It is ironic that the winner of a Nobel Prize for Literature is so inarticulate in his acceptance of it.

 At the age of nine I played the piano in a music festival in my home town.
 To my sadness people seemed more interested in the status of those playing, rather than the music that was made.
 From that time I have been opposed to any form of competition in the arts.
 Experiencing art is profoundly personal and its value is not defined by winners or loosers, but by its beauty, message and power.